Anticipatory Care Planning (ACP)

 • treatments that would not work for you

-• agreeing your plan with you and when it will be reviewed
+• agreeing your plan with you and how it will be reviewed and updated

 You can also talk about any other questions, worries, or problems you may have.